Uniting Reformed Church in Southern Africa

-The Uniting Reformed Church in Southern Africa (Verenigende Gereformeerde Kerk in Suid-Afrika) was formed by the union of the black and coloured Nederduits Gereformeerde Kerk mission churches.
+The Uniting Reformed Church in Southern Africa (Verenigende Gereformeerde Kerk in Suid-Afrika) is a Reformed Christian Church in South Africa, Namibia and Lesotho.
+It is affiliated with the World Communion of Reformed Churches.

 History

-In 1652 the Dutch formed a halfway station at the Cape, which was approximately halfway between the Netherlands and the Dutch East Indies, and introduced slavery by whites.
+In 1652, the Dutch formed a halfway station at the Cape, which was approximately halfway between the Netherlands and the Dutch East Indies, and introduced slavery by whites.

 Various foreign mission organisations started working in South Africa, which led to the formation of a number of denominations amongst those people who otherwise would have been excluded from the main churches, largely over issues of race.

 This process motivated the Nederduits Gereformeerde Kerk (NGK) in South Africa to start its own independent mission work.

-In 1857 the NGK synod decided to have separate services for coloured (mixed race) members.
+In 1857, the NGK synod decided to have separate services for coloured (mixed race) members.

 A separate church, the Dutch Reformed Mission Church (DRMC) was formed in 1881.

 For blacks, the Dutch Reformed Church in Africa (DRCA) was formed in 1963.

-In 1974 the synod of the DRCA decided in favour of church unity.
+In 1974, the synod of the DRCA decided in favour of church unity.
 In 1978 the DRMC decided likewise.

-In 1986 the Belhar Confession - with its strong emphasis on unity, reconciliation and justice - was formulated and adopted by the DRMC.
+In 1986, the Belhar Confession - with its strong emphasis on unity, reconciliation and justice - was formulated and adopted by the DRMC.

-In 1994 the DRMC and the DRCA united to form the Uniting Reformed Church in Southern Africa (URCSA).
+In 1994, the DRMC and the DRCA united to form the Uniting Reformed Church in Southern Africa (URCSA).